Beautiful Oregon Coast South facing view from Arch Rock Just one of the many view stops along our beautiful coast!

 A friend gave me an Intarsia fish he had made for my birthday in 2007.
 Well I was hooked!
 Intarsia was something I felt I would enjoy.
 I purchased the necessary tools that December and by January, I was working on my first project; a nine-piece whale.
 Once completed, I knew I had found my wood craft.
 The hard woods used in my projects come from all over the world.
 The beautiful color of the wood is only enhanced by the clear finish I use.
 Stain is rarely used, but if needed to achieve a specific color, that information will be indicated on the back of my projects.
-My wife, Judy, photographs my projects and you'll find samples of her photographyon her web-site.
-If interested in purchasing Intarsia, please let me know by completing my Contact Form.
+Due to medical reasons, I will no longer be doing Intarsia.
+So, I've prepared a listing of available work and also photos on the following pages.
+So if interested in purchasing, please complete the Contact Form letting me know which piece by using the p# and title of each.
+If order is to be shipped, the total cost will depend on the item(s) you are purchasing + shipping.
+The total amount will be sent to you via email and will include additional payment information.
+Note To Everyone: Sincere Appreciation and a Thank You for your support over the last 12 years.

 Intarsia - (in-tahr-see-uh)